dutchaug/beginners-workshop/lesson05/README.md

     }
 ```

-Whenever an activity, and thus it's fragment is destroyed its state will be saved.
+Whenever an activity, and thus its fragment is destroyed its state will be saved.
 You get an opportunity to save your fragment's state by overriding the `public void onSaveInstanceState(Bundle outState)` method.
 You simply bind your fragment state to the given bundle argument.
 In our case this means:
 ```java
     @Override
     public void onSaveInstanceState(Bundle outState) {